Best Known For

 "Give a critic an inch and he'll write a play."

-American novelist John Ernst Steinbeck, Jr. was born on February 27, 1902, in Salinas, California.
-His books, including his landmark work The Grapes of Wrath, often dealt with social and economic issues.
-He was raised with modest means.
-His father, John Ernst Steinbeck, tried his hand at several different jobs to keep his family fed: He owned a feed-and-grain store, managed a flour plant and was the treasurer of Monterrey County.
+Famed novelist John Ernst Steinbeck Jr. was born on February 27, 1902, in Salinas, California.
+His books, including his landmark work The Grapes of Wrath (1939), often dealt with social and economic issues.
+Steinbeck was raised with modest means.
+His father, John Ernst Steinbeck, tried his hand at several different jobs to keep his family fed: He owned a feed-and-grain store, managed a flour plant and served as treasurer of Monterey County.
 His mother, Olive Hamilton Steinbeck, was a former schoolteacher.

-For the most part Steinbeck, who grew up with three sisters, had a happy childhood.
-He was shy but smart and early in his life formed an appreciation for the land, and in particular California's Salinas Valley, which would greatly inform his later writing.
-According to accounts, Steinbeck made the decision at the age of 14 to become a writer and often locked himself in his bedroom to write poems and stories.
-In 1919 Steinbeck enrolled at Stanford University.
-But Steinbeck seems to have had little use for college.
+For the most part, Steinbeck—who grew up with three sisters—had a happy childhood.
+He was shy, but smart, and formed an early appreciation for the land, and in particular California's Salinas Valley, which would greatly inform his later writing.
+According to accounts, Steinbeck decided to become a writer at the age of 14, often locking himself in his bedroom to write poems and stories.
+In 1919, Steinbeck enrolled at Stanford University—a decision that had more to do with pleasing his parents than anything else—but the budding writer would prove to have little use for college.

-He viewed himself strictly as a writer, and his decision to go to Stanford was made more to please his parents than anything else.
-Over the next six years Steinbeck drifted in out of school, eventually dropping out for good in 1925 without a degree.
+Over the next six years, Steinbeck drifted in and out of school, eventually dropping out for good in 1925, without a degree.

 Following Stanford, Steinbeck tried to make a go of it as a freelance writer.
-He briefly moved to New York City, where he found work as a construction worker and newspaper reporter, but then scurried back to California, where he took a job as a caretaker in Lake Tahoe.
-It was during this time that he wrote his first novel, Cup of Gold (1929), as well as met and married his first wife, Carol.
-Over the next decade, with Carol's support and paycheck, Steinbeck continued to pour himself into his writing.
+He briefly moved to New York City, where he found work as a construction worker and a newspaper reporter, but then scurried back to California, where he took a job as a caretaker in Lake Tahoe.
+It was during this time that Steinbeck wrote his first novel, Cup of Gold (1929), and met and married his first wife, Carol Henning.
+Over the following decade, with Carol's support and paycheck, he continued to pour himself into his writing.

-His follow-up novels, The Pastures of Heaven (1932) and To a God Unknown (1933), received tepid reviews.
-It wasn't until Tortilla Flat (1935), a humorous novel about paisano life in the Monterrey region, that the writer achieved real success.
+Steinbeck's follow-up novels, The Pastures of Heaven (1932) and To a God Unknown (1933), received tepid reviews.
+It wasn't until Tortilla Flat (1935), a humorous novel about paisano life in the Monterey region, was released that the writer achieved real success.
 Steinbeck struck a more serious tone with In Dubious Battle (1936), Of Mice and Men (1937) and The Long Valley (1938), a collection of short stories.

-What is widely considered his finest, most ambitious novel, The Grapes of Wrath, was published in 1939.
-The book, about a dispossessed Oklahoma family and its struggle to carve out a new life in California at the height of the Depression, captured the mood and angst of the nation during this time period.
-At the height of its popularity, The Grapes of Wrath sold 10,000 copies a week.
-It eventually earned Steinbeck a Pulitzer Prize in 1940.
+Widely considered Steinbeck's finest and most ambitious novel, The Grapes of Wrath was published in 1939.
+Telling the story of a dispossessed Oklahoma family and their struggle to carve out a new life in California at the height of the Great Depression, the book captured the mood and angst of the nation during this time period.

 profile name: John Steinbeck profile occupation: